aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Once you are done, hit Save.

-## Connect Predictive Lambda to Greengrass
+## 9. Configure Lambda function predictive-maintenance-advanced to receive data from sensors

-Once your Lambda function is deployed on Greengrass, in order for the Lambda to start receiving events, you need to create a subscription from the Iot-Sensor and the Local Shadow service to the lambda function.
+Once your Lambda function is deployed on Greengrass Group, in order for the Lambda to start receiving data from sensors, you need to create a subscription from the Iot-Sensor and the Local Shadow service to the lambda function.

 Go back to the Iot Core servive → Greengrass → Groups →greengrass-predictive: